 Dr Tia Rains

 Tia M. Rains, PhD, is a nutrition scientist and communications expert with more than 20 years’ experience developing and translating nutrition research to inform efforts that advance public policy, product development, and ultimately human health.
-Dr Rains is presently Senior Director of Public Relations for Ajinomoto Health & Nutrition North America, a global food company and leader in the research and application of amino acids.
+Dr Rains is presently Vice President of Customer Engagement & Strategic Development for Ajinomoto Health & Nutrition North America, a global food company and leader in the research and application of amino acids.
 Prior, Dr Rains was Executive Director of the Egg Nutrition Center where she administered a $2 million research grant program and directed professional communications.